lwhite1/arrow-table/README.md

 Table does not currently support insertAt(index, value) operations, nor does it guarantee that row order remains consistent after update operations.
 Both of these operations would be useful for anyone building an Arrow-native dataframe.

+## Slicing tables

+Both Table and MutableTable support *slice()* operations.
+A slice of a Table is another Table, and a slice of a MutableTable is a MutableTable.

-## Converting to a VectorSchemaRoot
+## Converting a Table to a VectorSchemaRoot

 Tables can be converted to VectorSchemaRoot objects using the *toVectorSchemaRoot()* method.

 ```java
 VectorSchemaRoot root = myTable.toVectorSchemaRoot();
 ```

+Buffers are transferred to the VectorSchemaRoot.

 ## Working with the Streaming API and the C-Data interface